Desolation (Llimona): Analysis

 Desolation represents a woman hiding her face in an attitude of despair, and is one of the paradigmatic works of the Catalan Modernist movement.
 One of the principal points of reference for the Catalan modernist artists was the French sculptor Auguste Rodin.
 The artwork reflects the influence of Rodin's work Danaid but with a more melancholy, chaste approach.
 The similarities between Llimona's Desconsol and Rodin’s Danaid lie primarily in the modeling technique used by the artist, the composition of the figure, and the thoughtful use of light and shadow.

 Llimona's masterful work arises from a block of stone, but the softness and roundness of its forms contrasts strongly with the roughness of the material.
 The female figure evokes contained melancholy that can be perceived subtly; her pose hides much of the inner world of the character.
-Her face, covered by a thick mass of hair, is unknown.
-Only the gesture of the hands, slightly touching, give life to the sculpture.
+Her face, concealed by a thick veil of hair, is known only to her and Llimona.
+Only the gesture of the hands, gracing the stone, provide a trace of life to the sculpture.